 - objects appearing too large or too small, or too close or far away

-At the same time as the visual aura, or after it, you may also experience other types of auras.
+At the same time as the visual aura episode, or after it, you may also experience other types of aura or migraine episodes.
 These include:

-- Sensory aura.
-You’ll experience tingling in your fingers that spreads up your arm, sometimes reaching one side of your face and tongue over the course of 10 to 20 minutes.
+- Sensory aura: You’ll experience tingling in your fingers that spread up your arm, sometimes reaching one side of your face and tongue.

-- Hemiplegic migraine.
-In this type of migraine, the limbs on one side of your body, and possibly the muscles of your face, might become weak.
+- Hemiplegic migraine: During a hemiplegic migraine episode, the limbs on one side of your body and the muscles of your face might become weak.

 TIA or stroke

-A TIA is caused by a decrease of blood flow to the brain.
+A TIA is caused by a decrease in blood flow to the brain.
 Although the symptoms of a TIA pass quickly, it’s a serious condition.
-It can signal the onset of a full-fledged stroke that can leave you incapacitated.
+It can signal the onset of a full stroke that may more seriously affect your abilities.

-Sometimes a TIA can produce symptoms similar to those of a visual migraine, including kaleidoscopic vision.
-So, if you think you’re experiencing a visual migraine, it’s important to be sure that it’s not a TIA.
+Sometimes a TIA can produce symptoms similar to a visual migraine episode, including kaleidoscope vision.
+So, if you think you’re experiencing a visual migraine episode, it’s important to talk with a healthcare professional to confirm it’s not a TIA.

-One of the differences is that in migraines, the symptoms usually occur in sequence: You may have visual symptoms first, followed by effects to the body or other senses.
-In a TIA, all the symptoms are experienced at the same time.
+One of the differences is that in migraine, the symptoms usually occur in sequence.
+You may have visual symptoms first, followed by effects on the body or other senses.
+In a TIA, all the symptoms usually happen

 MS and migraine

-But the causal connection between migraine and MS isn’t fully understood.
-Migraines may be a precursor of MS, or they may share a common cause, or the type of migraine that occurs with MS may be different than that of people without MS.
+However, the causal connection between migraine and MS isn’t fully understood.
+Migraine may be a signal that MS will develop, or they may share a common cause.

-If you have an MS diagnosis and experience kaleidoscopic vision, it’s possible that it’s the result of a visual migraine.
-But don’t rule out the other possibilities of TIA or retinal migraine.
+If you’re living with MS and experience kaleidoscope vision, it’s possible that it’s the result of a visual migraine episode.
+But don’t rule out the other possibilities of a TIA or retinal migraine episode.

-Kaleidoscopic vision, as well as some of the other visual distortions known as migraine auras, can be produced by hallucinogenic agents.
-Lysergic acid diethylamide (LSD) and mescaline, in particular, can cause you to see very bright but unstable colored images that are prone to sudden kaleidoscopic transformation.
+Kaleidoscope vision, as well as some of the other visual distortions known to occur in migraine with aura, can be produced by hallucinogenic agents.

-Here are some of the symptoms that may indicate your kaleidoscopic vision is caused by something more serious than a visual migraine:
+Here are some of the symptoms that may indicate your kaleidoscopic vision is caused by something more serious than migraine with aura: